Wairau Bar: Exploitation of fauna

 After being used for cooking, each umu had subsequently been used as a midden.
 The bottom layer of the midden showed that at the very earliest occupation time shellfish, such as mussels, were much larger, averaging 250 mm long.
 The lower layers of the midden also showed that early moa bones were not smashed to get at the marrow as was common in the upper layers.
 Whale bones were found in the lower layer.
 Mainly moa leg bones were found indicating that moa were hunted inland and brought to the site for cooking.
+More than 4000 moa were consumed at the site.
 Bones from all five moa species located in the upper South Island were found.
-As well as the remains of numerous butchered moa, seals, porpoises, the extinct Haast's eagle, Eyles' harrier, New Zealand swan and New Zealand raven, kurī (Maori dogs), tuatara, kiore, shellfish such as pipi, paua, cockles, and marine bones from eels, skate, sunfish and sharks were found there.
+As well as the remains of numerous butchered moa, seals, porpoises, the extinct Haast's eagle, Eyles' harrier, New Zealand swan and New Zealand raven, kurī (Maori dogs), tuatara, kiore, shellfish such as pipi, pāua, cockles, and marine bones from eels, skate, sunfish and sharks were found there.
 Anderson and Smith in their 1996 study stated that the first colonists enjoyed a sustained assault on the local megafauna.

 At the time of the latest investigation the local Rangitāne Iwi reburied 60 skeletons claimed to be their forebears in a formal ceremony at the lagoon site.

 Shell link to East Polynesia

 A study of a turret shell artifact completed in 2011 shows a direct link between the Wairau Bar site and East Polynesia.
 This is only the second artifact found in New Zealand originating from East Polynesia dated to the early Polynesian colonial period.
 (The other is the early East Polynesian pearl lure found at Tairua identified by A. Powell of Auckland Museum.)
 The shell tool is a modified spiral gastropod shell.
 These tools were used as small chisels or gouges, possibly for enlarging holes.
 The point of the turret shell was removed and the remains honed to a chisel point of about 60 degrees by grinding.
-Although found in various East Polynesian Islands the most common site by far is Fa'alia, Ruahine, in the Society Islands, where many have been located from the same period.
+Although found in various East Polynesian Islands the most common site by far is Fa'ahia, Huahine, in the Society Islands, where many have been located from the same period.
 The significance of the find that was dug up 60 years ago was not realised until recently.